NIRCam WFSS Recommended Strategies

 Below we give additional WFSS-specific recommended strategies.

 Observations with both GrismsR and GrismC are useful to mitigate confusion from overlapping spectra.
 Observations obtained using multiple orientations may also be needed to unambiguously identify emission lines.
 However, complete spectra from both grisms are only obtained for sources within the optimal fields (see NIRCam WFSS Field of View).

-When using GrismC, the coronagraph substrate will affect the observations in two ways: 1) objects occulted by the neutral density filter or coronagraph features will not produce a spectrum.
+When using GrismC, the coronagraph substrate will affect the observations in two ways: (1) objects occulted by the neutral density filter or coronagraph features will not produce a spectrum.
 (2) Other objects within the coronagraph will be affected by the reduced transparency of the coronagraph substrate.
 This will make modeling and extracting these spectra more complicated.
 Note however that the redder filters (F444W, F460M and F480M) are not affected by the coronagraph when used with the GrismC.
 This can be see in the NIRCam WFSS Field of View article.

 The GrismC mode will in general result in a higher background level than the GrismR mode.
 This is because of additional sky area that is picked up by the pick off mirror around the coronagraph.
 Using medium band filters can result in a significantly lower dispersed background, which may be essential to reach faint emission lines or continuum light.
 The page NIRCam WFSS Backgrounds shows the structure of the background when GrismR and GrismC are used with different filters and lists the expected level of dispersed background in each case.